Feinst69/Hotels_data/README.md

 ## Project Structure

 - **data/**: Contains the dataset used for analysis.
-- **notebooks/**: Contains the Jupyter Notebook with the full analysis.
+- **notebooks/**: Contains the Jupyter Notebook with the different code.
-- **scripts/**: Contains Python scripts for data preprocessing, model training, and making predictions
+- **results/**: Contains figure from all the analysis done in the notebooks
 - **README.md**: Project documentation.
 - **requirements.txt**: List of dependencies.